Queries๐Ÿ”—

 }

-You can add a permissions for querying any data from an individual Field by decorating a method with @<field_name>.permissions.
+You can add a permission check for querying any data from an individual Field by decorating a method with @<field_name>.permissions.

 from undine import Field, GQLInfo, QueryType